-At the traffic analysis zone level, the CONSULTANT shall review the total number of productions and attractions generated by the Year 2045 Model using the methodology described in the Florida Department of Transportation publication entitled Florida Standard Urban Transportation Modeling Structure - Cube Framework Standard Trip Generation and Distribution Models, Draft Technical Memorandum No. 1 Trip Generation Review and Recommendations, dated March 2009 to ensure a proper zone size and trip range per zone.
+At the traffic analysis zone level, the CONSULTANT shall review the total number of productions and attractions generated by the Year 2050 Model to ensure a proper zone size and trip range per zone.

 - 4.2.2 At the County level, the CONSULTANT shall conduct an analysis to ensure a direct correlation between land use and the relative number of productions and attractions.
 The total number of unadjusted attractions relative to the total number of adjusted attractions/productions shall be compared with the Institute of Transportation Engineers ratios and other national ratios, as well as the percentage of total trips, by purpose, of the total number of trips produced. - 4.2.3 The statistical information provided as part of the Trip Generation Model output, such as total permanent population, total number of employees, number of dwelling units and truck generation by class, shall be checked against Census information and local data.
 In addition, all ratios, such as number of persons per dwelling unit, shall be checked against national ratios.
-Any major deviations from the above mentioned totals and/or ratios shall be traced back to the Zonal Data One (ZDATA1) and/or Zonal Data Two (ZDATA2) file(s) and researched, corrected and/or documented in the Technical Memorandum.
+Any major deviations from the above mentioned totals and/or ratios shall be traced back to the Zonal Data One (ZDATA1) and/or Zonal Data Two (ZDATA2) file(s) and researched, corrected and/or documented in the Technical Report.